shriyansnaik/concierge-mini/README.md

 # concierge-mini

-I have used the openai API directly and wrote the entire code using python for better control
+I have used the openai API client directly and wrote the entire code using python for better control.
+I have used Gemini-2.0-flash model for the workflow.

 To setup the app, start by cloning the repo